teofiln/cvnn/cvnn.md

 January 2013 - August 2023

 - Implemented accounting and finance software.
 Migrated data and accounts to new system;
-- Trained staff to work in new system, wrote documentation and provided ongoing support;
+- Trained staff to work in the new system, wrote documentation and provided ongoing support;
 - Advise on finance and operations matters.
 Help compile VAT and end of year statements.

 ## EDUCATION